simon-paris/node-cloudfront-invalidate-cli/README.md

 ```

-If you omit `--secretKeyId` and `--secretAccessKey`, it'll use the default method of
+If you omit `--accessKeyId` and `--secretAccessKey`, it'll use the default method of
 finding credentials (Environment, INI File, EC2 Metadata Service), which is documented here:
 [docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Using_Profiles_with_the_SDK).